itsnotalexthere/alex89912.github.io/index.md

 ##### How am I supposed to play, program, and study if I am not a bot that can do everything at once?

+Also I'm french and ill post regular uploads on it.